John Michell: Early life, education and professional positions

 John Michell was born in 1724 in Eakring, in Nottinghamshire, the son of Gilbert Michell, a priest, and Obedience Gerrard.
 Gilbert was the son of William Michell and Mary Taylor of Kenwyn, Cornwall; Obedience was the daughter of Ralph and Hannah Gerrard of London.
 He was educated at Queens' College, Cambridge, and later became a Fellow of Queens'.
+The family was of Cornish origins.
 He obtained his M.A. degree in 1752, and his B.D. degree in 1761.
 He was Tutor of the college from 1751 to 1763; Praelector in Arithmetic in 1751; Censor in Theology in 1752; Praelector in Geometry in 1753; Praelector in Greek in 1755 and 1759; Senior Bursar in 1756; Praelector in Hebrew in 1759 and 1762; Censor in Philosophy and Examiner in 1760.
 "He was nominated Rector of St Botolph's, Cambridge, on 28 March 1760, and held this living until June 1763."
-From 1762 to 1764, he held the Woodwardian Chair of Geology till he was obliged to relinquish it on his marriage.
+From 1762 to 1764, he held the Woodwardian Chair of Geology until he was obliged to relinquish it on his marriage.

-There is no surviving portrait of Michell; he is said to have been "a little short Man, of a black Complexion, and fat".
+There is no surviving portrait of Michell; he is said to have been "a little short Man, of a black Complexion, and fat but having no Acquaintance with him, can say little of him.
+I think he had the care of St. Botolph's Church Cambridge, while he continued Fellow of Queens’ College, where he was esteemed a very ingenious Man, and an excellent Philosopher.
+He has published some things in that way, on the Magnet and Electricity."

 In 1910, Sir Edmund Whittaker observed that during the century after Isaac Newton's death, "the only natural philosopher of distinction who lived and taught at Cambridge was Michell", although his "researches seem to have attracted little or no attention among his collegiate contemporaries and successors, who silently acquiesced when his discoveries were attributed to others, and allowed his name to perish entirely from Cambridge tradition".
 Michell proceeded to take up clerical positions in Compton and then Havant, both in Hampshire.
 During this period he unsuccessfully sought positions at Cambridge, and as Astronomer Royal.

 In 1767, he was appointed rector of St. Michael's Church of Thornhill, near Leeds, Yorkshire, England, a post he held for the rest of his life.
 He did most of his important scientific work in Thornhill, where he died on 21 April 1793, aged 68.
 He is buried there.
 After local pressure, a blue plaque went up on the church wall to commemorate him.